Network Traffic Analysis

 Live Network Intelligence

-Analyzing flow traffic data in near real-time provides live network intelligence to facilitate capacity planning, ensuring network resources are used appropriately to support organizational goals.
+Analyzing flow traffic data in near real-time provides live network intelligence to facilitate network capacity planning, ensuring that resources are used appropriately to support organizational goals.
 Flow protocols such as NetFlow provide essential network intelligence for sophisticated analysis to optimize strategic network planning — for example, who to peer with, backbone upgrade planning, and routing policy planning.
 This network analysis also makes tactical network engineering decisions much faster, like adding additional network hardware or upgrading link capacity.
+In addition, Kentik’s network observability platform uses AI and machine learning techniques to automatically detect traffic, performance, and security anomalies across your entire network infrastructure.
 This all results in minimizing the total cost of network operations while maximizing network performance, capacity, security, and reliability.

 Data Deep Dives